Call it what you like –

 Popular Prescription Medication

-Individuals seeking to build an advanced medical kit should consider including some prescription medications.
+Anyone seeking to build an advanced kit should consider including prescription medications.

 - Epinephrine 1mg: Treats severe allergic reactions.